mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 I have experience with a wide range of specialized and general purpose programming languages, including Python (and Scikit-Learn), R, Stata, SAS, Perl, and Lisp.
-Strong knowledge and experience with the design, conduct, and analysis of experiments.
+I have strong knowledge of and experience with the design, conduct, and analysis of experiments.

 I am the author or co-author of many publications, including